glwhappen/When-Large-Language-Model-Meets-Fragile-Code-Completion/README.md

 > Note: This process will call the OpenAI GPT3.5 API over 30,000 times and the HuggingFace API over 40,000 times.

-The Correct Results With Post-processing Techniques (Voting) (Different Models) The Correct Results With Post-processing Techniques (PE) (Different Models) The Correct Results With Post-processing Techniques (Sel.)
-(Different Models)
 ### The Correct Results With Post-processing Approaches (Different Models)
 Run the following three Python files to obtain the results shown in the figure below for RQ3:
 - `7.RQ3_Different_Models_Post-processing_Prompt.py`